 Graduates of our program have a strong record of passing the national licensing examination (NAPLEX).
-Average scores over the past five years are above the 90 percentages, with a 100% passage rate for 2011 graduates and a 99% passage rate for the 2012 graduates taking the exam for the first time.
-A recent survey of graduates (AACP) indicates that 62% work in a community practice setting, while 10% work in hospitals.
-Others are pursuing advanced training in residencies (20%) and graduate studies (6%).
+Average scores over the past five years are above the 90 percentages for graduates taking the exam for the first time.
+Amongst 2015 graduates (AACP), 92.5% reported pharmacy related employment by September following graduation.
 Job responsibilities vary from staff pharmacists, manager, clinical specialist, consultant, executive, to professor.
-Ninety-nine percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.
+Ninety-two percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.